 Directions for use: Use the scrub once a week after taking a shower or during sauna procedures, after the first warm-up, after cooling the body in the shower.
 Apply the scrub in a circular motion on wet skin, scrub for 3-5 minutes until you feel a pleasant warmth.
 Rinse with warm water without using any soap.
 The scrub will remove dead skin cells and allow new cells to breathe freely: this will give your skin softness and radiance.

-The hard particles of sea salt and oilseed help cleanse the skin.
-This removes the scaly surface layer of the skin and exfoliates the skin.
-It is very important to restore the skin’s natural pH and oiliness during scrubbing.
-By using the scrub in oilseed powder (linseed, mustard), which contains vegetable fats, vitamins, various organic acids, the skin is not only nourished with plant-based bioactive substances, but also restores the skin’s natural pH.
-Natural vegetable fatty oils lubricate, soften and prevent the skin from drying out, and do not leave excess oil on the skin.
-After scrubbing procedures, it is not advisable to use soap or shower gels as they dry and dry the skin and remove the natural protective layer formed by the scrub.
+Sea salt and the oily seed particles in the scrub help to cleanse the skin.
+They remove the hardened surface layer of the skin by polishing it.
+It is very important to restore the skin’s natural pH and oiliness of the skin when exfoliating.
+The oily seed flour made up from linseed and mustard seeds in the scrub contains vegetable fats, vitamins and various organic acids that nourish the skin with plant-based biologically active compounds and restore the skin’s natural pH.
+Natural vegetable fatty oils lubricate and soften the skin, as well as prevent it from drying out.
+They do not leave any excess oil on the skin.
+As a result, it is not recommended to use soap or shower gel after the exfoliating treatment due to their drying and dehydrating qualities that remove the natural protective layer formed by the scrub.

 1. R. Tisserand, R. Young, E. M Williamson “Essential Oil Safety.
 A Guide for Health Care Professionals”, Churchill Livingstone ELSEVIER, 2014

 2. Plants in cosmetics, Volume I, Prepared by the Committee of Experts on Cosmetic Products with the collaboration of dr. Franco Patri (Italy), prof. Vittorio Silano (Italy), Council of Europe Publishing, January 2006